 Students take 80 hours of in-class study of methodologies and theories of language acquisition, 50 hours of independent study, and an additional 20 hours of practicum and application of the skills acquired.
 The practicum affords students the opportunity to develop and refine their teaching techniques in a supportive classroom environment.
-Students will observe experienced teachers and will practice teaching under the guidance of their assigned mentor(s).
+Students will observe experienced teachers under the guidance of their TESOL instructor.
 They will develop the skills needed for success with a broad spectrum of language learners.